Best Free Expense Tracker Templates (2026)

 Best for: Employees submitting expense reports for reimbursement.

 The downside: Notion does not handle charts and calculations as elegantly as a spreadsheet.
+It is more powerful for context (notes, project links, client relations) and less powerful for number-crunching.

 Head to head